lightstep/cloud-native-observability/02 - customers-and-engineers.md

 several libraries deep; It simply writes messages and then polls for a response.
 This transaction is part of several other, broader transactions, that extend all the way back to a command issued by an end-user through a CLI.
-Kafka itself is performing transactions constantly, as message brokers recieve and dispatch messages to topics and requests come in for the replay of new statements on each topic.
+Kafka itself is performing transactions constantly, as message brokers receive and dispatch messages to topics and requests come in for the replay of new statements on each topic.